bauerfe/TnC/README.md

 ### Vegetation
 * Define through `Mpar.NPK_res_ini` to which values vegetation state variables `Nreserve`, `Preserve`, and `Kreserve` are set at sowing.
-This change has been taken over from the version "T&C,v1.5", released August 2024 by Jordi Buckley on zenodo: https://explore.openaire.eu/search/dataset?pid=10.5281%2Fzenodo.13343701
+This change has been taken over from the version "T&C,v1.5", released August 2024 by Jordi Buckley on zenodo: https://explore.openaire.eu/search/dataset?pid=10.5281%2Fzenodo.13343701 .
+Different to that version, the value is optional.
+Leaving it empty (`[]`) results in the default behavior of the original version.

 ### Other
 * Include function definition `DynamicSLA` from "T&C,v1.5", released August 2024 by Jordi Buckley on zenodo: https://explore.openaire.eu/search/dataset?pid=10.5281%2Fzenodo.13343701